matrix-org/matrix-authentication-service/docs/reference/configuration.md

 ## `experimental`

 Settings that may change or be removed in future versions.
-Some of those settings are in this section just because they don't have a stable place in the configuration yet.
+Some of which are in this section because they don't have a stable place in the configuration yet.

 ```yaml
 experimental: